ETCLabs/RDMnet/docs/getting_started/using_ept_client.md

 // Contains the configuration settings that the EPT client needs to operate.
 Some of these are set
-// to default values and can be changed if necessary. rdmnet::EptClientSettings my_settings(my_cid, my_protocols);
+// to default values and can be changed if necessary. rdmnet::EptClient::Settings my_settings(my_cid, my_protocols);

 rdmnet::EptClient ept_client;
 etcpal::Error result = ept_client.Startup(my_ept_notify_handler, my_settings);
 if (result)
 {
-  // EPT client is valid and running. rdmnet::EptClientHandle handle = ept_client.handle();
+  // EPT client is valid and running. rdmnet::EptClient::Handle handle = ept_client.handle();
-  // Store handle for later lookup from the EptClientNotifyHandler callback functions.
+  // Store handle for later lookup from the NotifyHandler callback functions.
 }
 else
 {